-- Patients receiving ataluren plus SoC (STRIDE Registry) showed a delay in the median age at loss of ambulation of 5.4 years compared with patients receiving SoC alone (CINRG DNHS). - These data demonstrate that treatment with ataluren plus SoC slows disease progression in patients with nmDMD in routine clinical practice.
-Future comparisons of data from the STRIDE Registry at a later cut-off date with natural history data will provide further real-world insights into the long-term effectiveness of ataluren for the treatment of patients with nmDMD.
+- Although there were few loss of pulmonary function events observed in STRIDE patients, the percentage of patients who reached the different pulmonary function disease milestones (predicted FVC < 60% and predicted FVC < 30%) was smaller for those receiving ataluren plus SoC (STRIDE Registry) than for matched patients receiving SoC alone (CINRG DNHS). - Loss of pulmonary function was delayed in STRIDE patients compared with CINRG DNHS patients These data show that treatment with ataluren in addition to SoC in routine clinical practice may delay disease progression in patients with nmDMD. - Future comparisons of data from the STRIDE Registry at a later cut-off date with CINRG DNHS data, in addition to the accumulation of more pulmonary function events, will provide further real-world insights into the long-term effectiveness of ataluren for the treatment of patients with nmDMD.